Updated: Sep 28

 “A worm came crawling, it killed nothing.
 For Woden took nine glory-twigs, he smote the adder that it flew apart into nine parts.
 There the Apple accomplished it against poison that she the loathsome serpent would never dwell in the house.
 Chervil and Fennell, two of much might, they were created by the wise lord, holy in heaven as he hung; he set and sent them to the seven worlds, to the wretched and the fortunate, as a help to all.”

-The Heliand names three of the nine Saxon Realms: Hellea (Hell), Mudspelles, and Middilyard.
+The Old Saxon Heliand poem (early 9th century) names three of the nine Saxon Realms: Hellea (Hell), Mudspelles, and Middilyard.
 These words occur DOZENS of times in the Heliand.
 The Heliand gives references to Esyard (Asgard), not by name, but in its many references to the "Meadow in the Upper-realm" (i.e. Idavoll, the Green Meadow in Asgard).
 Four down, three to go...

 The Heliand strongly implies that the "Weg" (pronounced "way") was the Saxon understanding of the Norse "Bifrost", as we have many references to a "Weg" (or "way" or "road") between the Saxon realms in the Heliand.
-Old Saxon and Old English do not have words for "Valhalla" or "Ragnarok".
-It should be noted that the word "hell" is related to the modern English word "hall."
+Old Saxon does not have words for "Valhalla" or "Ragnarok".
+It should be noted that the word "hell" is cognate to the modern English word "hall."

 The Old Saxon Heliand verses 923-927, showing the word "middilyard."
 (Translation mine).
 Please note, I can give several dozen references to "middilyard" or "middilgard" in Old Saxon.